Download application form

 - Increased levels of employment

 Change Grow Live runs the Reach Out Recovery drug and alcohol treatment service, which provides free and confidential advice, treatment and support to people affected by substance misuse.

 The grants are part of the charity’s commitment to working collaboratively with like-minded organisations across the not-for-profit sector that can help deliver its vision of lasting behavioural change, and lives lived free from drug and alcohol misuse.

-You should plan your application so that you will hear a decision in plenty of time before your project is due to start.
+You should plan your application so that you will receive a decision and payment (if successful), in plenty of time before your project is due to start.
 We hold quarterly deadlines for applications that run throughout each year: